 So, why do Huskies talk back?
 It is a form of communication.
 In a pack, howling and whining are the most common ways of communicating.
 They also need to communicate when they are working.
 Further, they tell humans their needs and feelings when they “talk”.

 Husky breeders and owners love the sounds that their dogs make.
 Anyone who hears these sounds for the first time gets quite a surprise.
+Sometimes they’re telling you to “FEED ME NOW!” (best dog food for Huskies).
+Other times, they politely remind you it’s time for their daily walk.

-It is like nothing you have ever heard before!
+No matter what they “say”, it is like nothing you have ever heard before!

 One of the quirks of Huskies is that they bark less than other breeds.
 But they make an astonishing variety of other sounds, including howling just like a wolf.